tiago-eusebio-dev/sweep2sleep-enabler/README.md

 sweep2sleep is a gesture that exists on some Android ROMs (eg. Resurrection Remix) that makes your device sleep if you slide right or left on the bottom of your screen.

-This module enables sweep2sleep by running the following command in the "late_start" service:
+This module enables sweep2sleep — right to left — by running the following command in the "late_start" service:

 `echo "2" > sys/sweep2sleep/sweep2sleep`